byjg/php-config/README.md

     // How will you get a instance?
-    ->toInstance()                   // get a new instance for every container get ->toSingleton()                  // get the same instance for every container get ;
+    ->toInstance()                   // get a new instance for every container get ->toSingleton()                  // get the same instance for every container get ->toEagerSingleton()             // same as singleton however get a new instance immediately
+;
 ```